 The earliest guitar pedals came to light in the 1960s.
-The ’62 Maestro Fuzz Tone is a famous example; used by Keith Richards to create the distinctive “(I Can’t Get No) Satisfaction” guitar tone.
-Towards the end of the ’60s demand for pedals grew, with Jimi Hendrix using a number of different effects to pioneer his psychedelic sound.
+The ’62 Maestro Fuzz Tone is a famous example; used by The Rolling Stones’ Keith Richards to create that distinctive “(I Can’t Get No) Satisfaction” guitar tone.
+Demand for pedals grew towards the end of the ’60s, with Jimi Hendrix using a number of different effects to pioneer his psychedelic sound.
 His setup included a Vox Wah, Roger Mayer Octavia and Shine-ei Uni-Vibe.

 BOSS continues to innovate well into the 21st Century, and their stompboxes are used by countless of players worldwide.
 In this article, we’re going to highlight a few key reasons as to why BOSS pedals remain a favoured choice, and why to many — they’re still #1.

 BOSS hit the ground running from the outset.
 Their first pedal, the 1976 CE-1 chorus, was based on the circuit found in Roland‘s JC-120 Jazz Chorus amplifier.
 Offering lush modulated tones, this stompbox provided a fresh sound that many players from that era hadn’t experienced before.

 A moderate success, the company kept up the momentum and boldy launched 6 different effects pedals in 1977.
 Releasing the OD-1 Overdrive, PH-1 Phaser, SP-1 Spectrum, GE-6 Equalizer, CS-1 Compressor and TW-1 Auto Wah — this eclectic mix of effects was a true statement of intent from BOSS.
 They sought to create new sounds and inspire the next wave of guitar players.